chillman2101/payslip/README.md

 ---

-### 3. How to Create an Admin
+### 3. How to Create an Admin & Employee
-Uncomment the "Seeder(db)" to perform Seeder 100 employee and 2 admin accounts
+Uncomment the "Seeder(db)" code to perform Seeder 100 employee and 2 admin accounts
 ```go
 func NewDatabase(config *config.Config) (*gorm.DB, error) {
 	dsn := config.DB